-As of December 31, 2021, we had \$252.6 million of cash and cash equivalents.
-As of December 31, 2020, we had \$69.9 million of cash and cash equivalents.
+As of December 31, 2022, we had \$164.4 million of cash and cash equivalents and short-term investments.

 We have incurred net operating losses since inception.
-As of December 31, 2021, our accumulated deficit was \$191.0 million.
-As of December 31, 2020, our accumulated deficit was \$90.1 million.
+As of December 31, 2022, our accumulated deficit was \$295.9 million.
 To date, we have funded operations through issuances and sales of equity securities and debt, in addition to revenue generated from our technology development agreements.
-We believe that our cash and cash equivalents will be sufficient to meet our operating expenses, working capital and capital expenditure needs over at least the next 12 months following the date of this filing.
+We believe that our cash and cash equivalents and short-term investments will be sufficient to meet our operating expenses, working capital and capital expenditure needs over at least the next 12 months following the date of this filing.

-Our future capital requirements will depend on many factors, including, but not limited to our ability to raise additional capital through equity or debt financing, our ability to successfully secure additional partnerships under contract with new partners and increase the number of programs covered under contracts with existing partners, the successful preclinical and clinical development by our partners of product candidates generated using our Integrated Drug Creation Platform and the successful commercialization by our partners of any such product candidates that are approved.
+Our future capital requirements will depend on many factors, including, but not limited to our ability to raise additional capital through equity or debt financing, our ability to successfully secure additional partnerships under contract with new partners and increase the number of programs covered under contracts with existing partners, the successful preclinical and clinical development by our partners of product candidates generated using our Integrated Drug Creation platform and the successful commercialization by our partners of any such product candidates that are approved.
 If we are unable to execute on our business plan and adequately fund operations, or if our business plan requires a level of spending in excess of cash resources, we may be required to negotiate partnerships in which we receive greater near-term payments at the expense of potential downstream revenue.
 Alternatively, we may need to seek additional equity or debt financing, which may not be available on terms acceptable to us or at all.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants restricting our ability to take specific actions, such as incurring additional debt, selling or licensing our assets, making product acquisitions, making capital expenditures, or declaring dividends.
 If we are unable to generate sufficient revenue or raise additional capital when desired, our business, financial condition, results of operations and prospects would be adversely affected.